Ali-Hosseinverdi/run-clock/README.md

 <h4>remember to use '00' instead of '0' or '05' instead of '5'</h4>

-The defaule value for minute and second is '00' , so you can don't give minute or second argument:
+The defaule value for minute and second is '00' , so you can skip giving minute or second argument:

 ``` python
 run_at('11')